WuphonsReach/KSP-StockAntennaBalance/README.md

 ### Deep Space Network (DSN) - Level 1

+(This assumes that the DSN power slider is set to 1.00 in the Game Difficulty options.)

 - Command module = 3162km (suitable for LKO)
 - Comm-16S = 31,623km (68% at Mun)
 - Comm-16 = 63,245km (91% at Mun)